September Gardening Tips for the Southwest

 September Gardening tips for the Southwest

-There are a few exceptions: Palm trees might be better planted in the spring and summer, in order to get a good root establishment before the winter sets in. (for the southern part of New Mexico)
+There are a few exceptions: Palm trees might be better planted in the spring and summer, in order to get a good root establishment before the winter sets in (for the southern part of New Mexico).
+Care of Palm Trees.

 Oleanders may experience some winter kill if planted too late in the season, especially the 1-gallon size.
 The larger sizes seem to suffer the least winter kill.
 This is usually for the first winter, after that they will have even less winter or no winter kill as they age.
 Using a winterizer fertilizer with plenty of potash will help increase winter hardiness on just about all shrubs and trees.